 Adding more services to our Advertising platform

 We're working to extend our current advertising reach by adding more partners to our network.
-This will allow landlords to advertise their properties not only on Trade Me, realestate.co.nz, OneRoof, Homes.co.nz and Facebook but beyond for the same low price of $85+gst.
+Most recently we've partnered with Trovit to allow landlords to advertise their properties not only on Trade Me, realestate.co.nz, OneRoof, Homes.co.nz and Facebook but beyond for the same low price of $85+gst.

 Standalone tenant checks

 We anticipate some tenant changes within the existing tenancies.
 Landlords have been asking about running tenants checks without the need to advertise the property.
 We have now separated our tenant checks into a standalone service.
 We can now collect employment, previous landlord, and personal references from your potential tenants.
 Then use Cloudcheck and Centrix to run ID verifications and credit checks.
 We also check for any court fines and judgements, applicant's insolvency history, company affiliations, credit file activity as well as check Tenancy Tribunal orders database.
 This time-saving service is available for the same low price of $35+gst.

 Expanded our tenant checks

 We've partnered with not just one, but three credit bureaux to create the most thorough tenant checks for NZ landlords.
 Thanks to our new partnership with illion Tenancy our checks now cover Police, Interpol and Parole Board name match searches, property ownership records review and social media and news search.
 Our new $55 tenant check now covers all three of the leading credit agencies operating in New Zealand - Centrix, Equifax and illion; as well as other 20 sources including illion Tenancy database (previously TINZ) – New Zealand's largest tenancy database.